isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 b)  <u>For NPOs</u>: The tenant-occupier suffered at least a 35% drop in average monthly gross income at the entity level from April to May 2020, compared to April to May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 2019<sup><a href="#fn11">11</a></sup>.

-<p><sup id="fn5">5.
-If the tenant-occupier has not carried on business for 12 months or longer as at the last day of the its financial year ending on a date in 2018, but has carried on business for 12 months or longer as at the last day of its financial year ending on a date in the year 2019, the reference period will be FY2019 instead.
-If the foregoing does not apply, but the tenant-occupier has carried on business for 12 months or longer as at the last day of its financial year ending on a date in the year 2020, where the date is on or before March 2020, the reference period will be FY 2020.
-For any other case, the tenant-occupier’s average monthly revenue from the time the tenant-occupier commenced business until 31 March 2020 (both dates inclusive) will be extrapolated for comparison against the S$100 million annual revenue threshold.
-Please refer to Regulation 4 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for details. <a href="#fn5" title="Jump back to footnote 5 in the text.">↩</a></sup></p>
-<p><sup id="fn6">6.
-Please refer to Regulation 2 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for the definition of “entity”. <a href="#fn6" title="Jump back to footnote 6 in the text.">↩</a></sup></p>
-<p><sup id="fn7">7.
-Please refer to Footnote 5 for further information. <a href="#fn7" title="Jump back to footnote 7 in the text.">↩</a></sup></p>
-<p><sup id="fn8">8.
-A Singapore group of entities means a group of entities that are incorporated or established in Singapore and which are related through ownership or control in such a way that the group is either required to prepare consolidated financial statements for financial reporting purposes under FRS 110 or an equivalent standard or would have been so required if equity interests in any of the entities were traded on any stock exchange in Singapore. <a href="#fn8" title="Jump back to footnote 8 in the text.">↩</a></sup></p>
-<p><sup id="fn9">9.
-Where none or only one member of the Singapore group of entities has carried on business for 12 months or longer as at the last day of the group’s financial year ending on a date in the year 2018, and more than one member of the same group has carried on business for 12 months or longer as at the last day of the group’s financial year ending on a date in the year 2019, the reference period will be FY2019 instead.
-If the foregoing is inapplicable, if more than one member of the Singapore group of entities has carried on business for 12 months or longer as at the last day of the group’s financial year ending in the year 2020 on a date that is on or before 31 March 2020, the reference period will be FY 2020.
-For any other case, the aggregate average monthly revenue of all members of the group will be extrapolated for comparison against the S$100 million revenue threshold.
-Please refer to Regulation 14 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for further details. <a href="#fn9" title="Jump back to footnote 9 in the text.">↩</a></sup></p>
-<p><sup id="fn10">10.
-If the tenant-occupier commenced business after 1 April 2019, comparison will be against the period from the date of commencement of business to 24 March 2020 (both dates inclusive) to ascertain the decrease of 35% or more. <a href="#fn10" title="Jump back to footnote 10 in the text.">↩</a></sup></p>
-<p><sup id="fn11">11.
-Please refer to Footnote 10 for further information. <a href="#fn11" title="Jump back to footnote 11 in the text.">↩</a></sup></p>

 ##### <a name="effected">How the Rental Waivers will be Effected</a><a href="#ref3" title="Return to top">↩</a> #####